 She works closely with all the independent audiologists and offers them continual support with important services, such as family-centred care.
 Joy believes that we should take the time to listen and to treat all our patients with the respect and significance they deserve - and that always starts with finding the right digital hearing aid solution for their lifestyle, hearing loss and needs.

 Kimberley started her love of content creation, as a freelancer to many well-established medical brands.
 She has always believed in the power of words and how it can educate, influence, help and inspire those in a positive and beneficial way.
 Her medical representation has allowed her to focus on the importance of hearing healthcare and to explore the many ways in which hearing loss can be improved.

 By working closely with the Hearing Aid UK audiologists, experts and advisers, she develops the eCommerce informative content, so that the customer's online experience is the best it can be.
-Through her work she shows a dedicated passion for this innovative industry of digital hearing aids and values their patients and holds a common thread for their shared ethos:
+Through her work, she shows a dedicated passion for this innovative industry of digital hearing aids and values their patients wants and needs.

 Hearing Aid UK's Coronavirus Statement